nilsvogt/nivo.notify.server/README.md

-# Setting up a LEMP stack on a virtual machine using Vagrant
+# LEMP stack on a virtual machine using Vagrant

 This is how I set up a LEMP-Stack on a virtual machine for sandbox projects.
 The Vagrantfile comes with a bootstrap.sh setting up everything you need on a virtual machine.
 Feel free to customize the bootstrapping to fit your needs.